Sami Reindeer Autumn Migration in Norway

-Embark on a truly unique adventure by joining the Sami family for a six-day opportunity to observe and participate in their autumn reindeer herding.
-This is a rare chance to experience the authentic life of the Sami herders, living in temporary tents and working side by side with them.
-Be prepared for outdoor sleeping and a truly immersive cultural experience.
+Experience a truly unique adventure in Norway by joining a Sami family for a six day opportunity to observe and participate in their autumn reindeer herding.
+This is a rare chance to visit Sami herders and live the authentic life of Europe’s only Indigenous reindeer herding people, staying in traditional lavvu tents and working side by side with them.
+Be prepared for outdoor sleeping and a deeply immersive cultural experience.

-As the long summer comes to an end and the reindeer return from their free grazing, autumn brings a flurry of herding tasks.
-One of the most important tasks is to gather the reindeer into separation enclosures, a task you will actively participate in during your stay.
+As the long summer ends and the reindeer return from free grazing, autumn brings a flurry of herding tasks.
+One of the most important is gathering the reindeer into separation enclosures, a task you will actively take part in during your stay.

-On this journey, you won't just be a spectator.
-You'll form a deep bond with your Sami reindeer herder's host family, creating memories that will last a lifetime.
-This is more than just a trip-it's a cultural immersion experience.
+On this journey in Northern Norway, you will not just be a spectator.
+You will create a strong bond with your Sami reindeer herder host family and take home memories that last a lifetime.
+This is more than a trip.
+It is a cultural immersion and a meaningful way to visit Sami herders and support their traditions.

 About the experience